Summary

 This investment signals a fundamental shift towards more accountable, data-driven television advertising, essentially defining the future of TV as we know it.
 Let’s now dive deeper into the key findings and insights captured from our report.

-Unlocking CTV’s strategic potential through retail media
+How can brands unlock CTV’s strategic potential through retail media?

 Our 2025 State of Retail Media report reveals that the majority of consumer goods brands, agencies, and manufacturers recognize substantial opportunities in leveraging CTV within their retail media strategies.
 These opportunities go beyond traditional awareness-building, offering ways to enhance engagement, refine targeting, and drive measurable performance outcomes.